Important Update: Accounts Empty in 3.1.8

 Compatibility with Google’s Authenticator

 If a 2FA account supported by standard Google Authenticator, it should be supported by GACW mobile application as well.
-However, it’s not possible to simply export accounts from Google Authenticator and import them to GACW.
+You can use Google Authenticator’s bulk export to generate a QR code and then import it in 2FA Hub.

-You’ll need to request a new QR bar code from your 2FA provider and then scan it in GACW.
+If you didn’t use Google Authenticator before, you’ll need to request a new QR bar code from your 2FA provider and then scan it in 2FA Hub.

 App Flavors and Their Usage